The Manor of Henley-in-Arden

 Its officers are elected annually in the Guild Hall by jurors who must have been resident in the town for a period of three years.
 The court administers the Guild Hall Trust, which owns the Guild Hall and other property in the town.

-The present Lord of the Manor is Mrs Robin Hardy-Freed.
-The previous Lord of the Manor, Mr Joseph Hardy of Pittsburgh USA, generously established a Trust Fund for the purchase a house in the town dating from the late fourteenth century, which now acts as a Heritage Centre.
+Mr Joseph Hardy of Pittsburgh USA, a previous Lord of the Manor, generously established a Trust Fund for the purchase a house in the town dating from the late fourteenth century, which now acts as a Heritage Centre.

 The Hertitage Centre is Henley-in-Arden's earliest recorded house ~ part 14th century, with revealed crown post.
 The town's history is recorded here, including a model of the Norman Castle, which once stood on The Mount, details of the ancient Market Cross, the Town Criers, and a chronicle of the origins of the famous ice-cream can also be seen.
 Henley-in-Arden is a unique street town with 12th and 15th century churches and a splendid Guild Hall.